Corporate Governance

 Principle 10

-Dialogue with shareholders
+a) Dialogue with shareholders

 The Company places considerable importance on effective communications with shareholders.